Optical Proximity Sensing for Pose Estimation During In-Hand Manipulation: Related Work

 \subsection{Proximity Sensing}

-Proximity sensors provides a sense of “pretouch,” with a range intermediate to that of image and tactile sensors.
-We classify prior work on the proximity sensing modality for robot hands based on the underlying sensing mechanism: either acoustic, capacitance, or optical.
+Proximity sensors provide a sense of “pretouch,” with a range intermediate to that of image and tactile sensors.
+We classify prior work on the proximity sensing modality for robot hands based on the underlying sensing mechanism: either acoustic, capacitive, or optical.
 While we describe many works here, please see Navarro et al. \cite{navarro2021proximity} for a more comprehensive survey of proximity sensing in robotics.

 Jiang and Smith \cite{jiang2012seashell} develop acoustic pretouch sensors embedded in the fingertips of a PR2 robot.
 They measure proximity to objects by detecting changes in the ambient noise spectrum inside of the sensor's acoustic cavity.
 One disadvantage is that the sensor fails to detect extermely soft and light materials.
 Fang et al. \cite{fang2019toward} propose a bi-modal acoustic-optical sensor using the optoacoustic effect.